opulo-inc/lumenpnp/.github/ISSUE_TEMPLATE/mobo-bug.md

 - What isn't working?
 - What does it prevent or degrade?
 - What have you done to diagnose that it is a hardware issue?
-- Attach supporting files like software logs / scope images / logic captures / annotated scematic or pcb drawings.
+- Attach supporting files like software logs / scope images / logic captures / annotated schematic or pcb drawings.

 **Suggested Fix:** Talk about how you think this should be fixed.
 - What does the fix entail?